|Triplet Arp 274 [Courtesy NASA]||Jesus' betrayal, exterior of La Sagrada Familia cathedral, Barcelona, Spain [Photo by DHB, (c) 2011]|

 In his decision, Judge Jones further noted that the intelligent design movement had failed to gain acceptance in the scientific community.
 In particular, it had not generated any peer-reviewed publications, as is required of all legitimate scientific research.
 He ultimately concluded that intelligent design fails to meet the essential ground rules to qualify as science [Jones2005, pg.
 70].

-See also Science-answers.
+See also Peer review and Science-answers.